barry-ha/Griduino/docs/PROGRAMMING.md

 If you want to compile Griduino source code or work with its example files (and we hope you do) then here's everything you need to setup the workbench.

 1. **Download and Run Arduino IDE**<br/>
 The Arduino IDE (integrated development environment) is the main workbench for writing, compiling and testing Arduino programs.
-As of October 2020, the latest version is Arduino IDE v1.8.13
+As of September 2021, the latest version is Arduino IDE v1.8.51
 <ul>
 <li>Visit www.arduino.cc and find the **Software Downloads** section.</li>
 <li>Scroll down to the **Download the Arduino IDE** section.</li>